candera/podcastifier/README.md

 Aside from `:sounds`, your config file will also need a `:final` entry.
 The value of `:final` should be the ID of a sound and indicates what sound should be written out.
-Thus if you simply wanted podcastifier to read in `skype.wav` and write it back out to `output.wav` you would have something like this:
+Thus if you simply wanted Podcastifier to read in `skype.wav` and write it back out to `output.wav` you would have something like this:

 ````edn